ArthurHakobyan/ArthurHakobyan/README.md

 # Hi.
-My name is Arthur :raised_hands:
+My name is Arthur :wave:

 Constantly learning and exploring new front-end technologies, I am driven by a growth mindset, always seeking opportunities to improve my skills and stay at the forefront of industry advancements.
 As a front-end developer, I am dedicated to delivering visually striking, responsive, and user-centric web experiences that leave a lasting impact.